Fighting

 high in calories.
 Plus I eat a lot more when Im drinking."

-University admits, I feel the biggest factor is not having motivation to
+admits, I feel the biggest factor is not having motivation to work out or

-work out or do anything in an athletic manner.
-It is too easy to sit at your
+do anything in an athletic manner.
+It is too easy to sit at your computer and

-computer and go online all evening, or just sit and watch TV or a movie.
-All
+go online all evening, or just sit and watch TV or a movie.
+All the junk food

-are definitely going to opt for the dime-a-pack Ramen noodles over a pricey
+definitely going to opt for the dime-a-pack Ramen noodles over a pricey Lean

-overwhelming new responsibilities and pressures -- as well as learning to
+new responsibilities and pressures -- as well as learning to navigate the

-navigate the unfamiliar environment we have suddenly been thrown into -- we
+unfamiliar environment we have suddenly been thrown into -- we freshmen often

-freshmen often look forward to relaxing at the convenient all-you-can-eat
+look forward to relaxing at the convenient all-you-can-eat dining halls at

-dining halls at least twice a day.
-Whether we are on the go between classes or
+least twice a day.
+Whether we are on the go between classes or sitting down for

-sitting down for an hour, a simple swipe of our student ID card presents us
+an hour, a simple swipe of our student ID card presents us with limitless

 fresh-from-the-oven pizza, pasta in a variety of hot sauces, hearty